HarshanaPrabhath/Snake_Game_python/README.md

 ⚡_Features...

-✔ Classic snake gameplay where the player controls a snake to eat food and grow longer.
+✔ Classic snake gameplay where the player controls a snake to eat food and grow longer.<br>
-✔ Score tracking to keep track of the player's progress.
+✔ Score tracking to keep track of the player's progress.<br>
-✔ Game over when the snake collides with itself or the boundaries of the screen.
+✔ Game over when the snake collides with itself or the boundaries of the screen.<br>

 ⚡_How_To_Play...